wp-plugins/postman-smtp/readme.txt

 Tested on a RedHat OpenShift installation.
 Requires a Gmail or Google Apps account, and corresponding OAuth Credentials from Google Developer.

+Requirements:

+* A Gmail or Google Apps account
+* A Client ID from Google Developer
+* Port 465 (TCP, outbound) must be open

 What's planned for the future:

 * Attachments and Custom Headers